UCF/CM-Documentation-Templates/Home.md

 ## Technical requirements

 ### Installation requirements
-Please see the [Installation docs](Installation.md#installation-requirements) for detailed installation requirements.
+Please see the [[Installation docs|Installation#installation-requirements]] for detailed installation requirements.

 ### Browser compatibility
 This theme is compatible with the following browsers: